 Soak up those sun rays and collect an average of $9.18 per hour — just don’t forget your sunscreen.

 Paid to Sweat: 6 Ways to Make Money for Getting in Shape

 Nanny or Caretaker

-Even families that employ full-time nannies or use day care services often need extra help taking care of their children on the weekends.
+Even families that employ full-time nannies or caretakers or utilize day care services often need extra help taking care of their children on the weekends.
 You can help fill this need so parents can get more done — or simply go on a date every now and then — by working as a nanny, caretaker or babysitter.

 As of 2016, the average babysitting rate was about $13.97, according to Care.com.
-Pay might be higher depending on your geographic location and experience.
+Pay might be higher depending on your geographic location.

 Pets are part of the family, and some people are willing to shell out cash to ensure their fur babies receive endless love and care.
 If you have experience caring for animals like dogs and cats, you should consider a side gig as a pet sitter.

 Websites like Rover.com and PetSitting.com can help you find pets that need care in your area.
 Services offered by these websites range from daily walks to caring for an animal in your home while the pet owner is away.